2012 Nissan Quest Performance

 Handling and Braking

-Reviewers report that the 2012 Nissan Quest has decent handling and breaking.
+Reviewers report that the 2012 Nissan Quest has decent handling and braking.
 It’s not something you’d want to use to carve up twisty back roads, but it’s comfortable and easy to drive around town.
 Like most minivans, the Quest feels numb to many reviewers, but that’s also the comfortable, uncomplicated feel that most minivan buyers want.
 Several reviewers complained about some intrusive road noise on their test drives.

 - “The electrically-assisted steering didn't encourage verve-filled driving thanks to its Zanax-numbed feel." -- Automobile Magazine